cdown/nota/README.md

     # Set up git to push somewhere if you want it
     # You can issue arbitrary git commands using `nota git`
     nota git remote add origin <origin>

+# nota-todo-reminder

+nota-todo-reminder is a small script calling `notify-send` that outputs the contents of the nota entry called "todo" if it still contains anything.
+This allows you to use nota to remind you of todo entries using a systemd timer, cron script, or similar.
+Create a note called "todo" and run it to see how it works.